 Other tubs are designed to be used solely as tubs, so unless you have a separate shower, you will be replacing the shower with the tub.
 This can take many forms.
 Walk-in tubs are taller than standard tubs, so you will need to demo at least some of the existing shower walls, as well as removing the old tub or shower floor.
 You will need to replumb for the tub spout to be higher, and unless your new set up is a tub/shower combination, you will want to remove the showerhead and retile or fill the hole where it was.
 This isn’t necessarily a large job, but if you want to use the tub as a shower as well you may want to invest in a single tub/shower unit, which can make the transition easier.

-If you are purchasing a walk-in tub for medical safety reasons, meaning that if you did not have such a tub you could not safely bathe yourself or someone you are a caregiver for, you can deduct the cost of the tub from your taxes.
+When purchasing a walk-in tub for medical safety reasons, meaning you did not have such a tub, you could not safely bathe yourself, or someone you are a caregiver for, you can deduct the cost of the tub from your taxes.
 If you are purchasing the tub for someone in your care, and they are a dependant of yours, who you are claiming on your taxes, you may also be eligible to get a Dependent Care Tax Credit for the cost of the tub.

 Most manufacturers offer good warranty policies, but the specifics of each policy can vary from one brand to the next.
 Be sure to check out the warranty in advance before buying a walk-in tub and try to find one with the longest possible coverage.
 Ideally, you want to find a manufacturer that offers lifetime coverage for the door seal, as this can degrade and start to leak over time, so may need to be replaced after several years of use.

 Always check the seal on the door with every use to ensure it remains intact.
 If you notice cracks, leaks, or other issues, stop right away and call the manufacturer for advice.